-Nick Carlin-Voigt, who spent the past four years as the associate head coach for the UCLA Bruins, has been named the head coach of the University of Portland men’s soccer program, Athletic Director Scott Leykam announced on Monday, Jan.
-11, 2016.
-Carlin-Voigt has helped build championship programs at both UCLA and George Mason where he brought in nationally ranked recruiting classes each of the last seven seasons.
+Nick Carlin-Voigt, who spent the previous four years as the associate head coach for the UCLA Bruins, was named the head coach of the University of Portland men’s soccer program in January of 2016.
+Carlin-Voigt previously helped build championship programs at both UCLA and George Mason where he brought in nationally ranked recruiting classes each of the last seven seasons.

-Carlin-Voigt, considered among the top recruiters and coaches in the country, helped put together the nation’s number one recruiting class during each of the past three seasons at UCLA (2013, 2014 & 2015).
-Since arriving in Westwood, 11 Bruins have been drafted or signed into Major League Soccer, highlighted by 2014 MAC Hermann Trophy winner, Leo Stolz.
+At UCLA Carlin-Voigt helped put together the nation’s number one recruiting class three times (2013, 2014 & 2015).
+Since his arrival in Westwood, 11 Bruins were drafted or signed into Major League Soccer, highlighted by 2014 MAC Hermann Trophy winner, Leo Stolz.

 In 2012 the Bruins won the Pac-12 Championship while finishing with an overall record of 13-3-3.
 The Bruins reached the post-season all four years, grabbing the No. 1 overall seed in 2013 when UCLA finished the regular season ranked No. 1 in the country by the National Soccer Coaches Association of America (NSCAA).
 The Bruins finished with a 12-3-5 overall record and a 6-1-3 mark in the Pac-12 Conference and defeated four top-3 opponents during the course of the season, including top-ranked Indiana and California.
 In 2014 the Bruins advanced to the NCAA College Cup Championship in a game that was decided by penalty kicks.
 Carlin-Voigt had an influential role in building and coaching each of the teams that advanced further each year at the NCAA Championships from 2012 to 2014.